alexjamesing/Deep_LVPM/README.md

 **Installation**

 This package was most recently tested on Tensorflow 2.16.2, which is compatible with Python 3.12.
-This version of tensorflow will be installed automatically with Deep_LVPM
+This version of tensorflow will be installed automatically with Deep_LVPM.

 ~~~

-conda create -n myenv python=3.11
+conda create -n myenv python=3.12

 ~~~